Index bounded relative symplectic cohomology: A filtration on the completed telescope

 Here we use that $\omega=\tilde{\omega}+ d\tilde{\theta}$ and the Stokes formula to compute $d\tilde{\theta}(A)$.
 The last inequality uses Lemma \ref{pos}.

 Similarly we can check that $\sigma(dx)\geq \sigma(x)$ for a sum $x=\sum_{i}a_{i} \gamma_{i}$.
 Hence this valuation $\sigma$ induces a decreasing filtration on $CF(H)$. \end{proof}

-Note that the above computation also works for a one-parameter family of Hamiltonian functions, if the variation of these functions is sufficiently small outside the Liouville domain.
-However, to construct the whole telescope to compute the relative symplectic cohomology we need to let the Hamiltonian functions go to positive infinity.
-Hence we can not directly use the above lemma to give a filtration on the telescope.
-Next we will discuss how to cut the whole telescope into pieces such that we can construct a filtration on each piece, then we put all the pieces together to get a filtration on the whole telescope.
+The above computation also works for a one-parameter family of Hamiltonian functions, if the variation of these functions is sufficiently small outside the Liouville domain.
+More precisely, we pick a monotone one-parameter family of Hamiltonian functions $H_{n,t}$ which form an acceleration data to compute the relative symplectic cohomology of $D$, such that \begin{enumerate} \item The relative Hofer norm of $H_{n,t}$ on $M-D_{1+\frac{3}{4}\epsilon}$ is less than one for each $n$; \item The relative Hofer norm of $H_{n,t}- H_{n+1, t}$ on $M-D_{1+\frac{3}{4}\epsilon}$ is less than one for each $n$. \end{enumerate} Then each of the continuation maps also satisfies the above lemma.
+Therefore the telescope given by